1 (866) 774-8800

 • Most of BOC basketry is transported by bicycle before it is actually packed to be shipped overseas.

 • Though shipping by air would be the quickest means of transporting our merchandise, at BOC we instead fill 40’ containers and ship overseas.
-While not carbon neutral method, this significantly reduces its carbon footprint caused from product transportation.
+While not a 100% carbon neutral method, this significantly reduces its carbon footprint caused from product transportation.

 Product Disposal: